yusuke-imoto-lab/RECODE/README.md

 ---

-## Citation
+## Citations

+If you use RECODE, please cite the following:

-- Y. Imoto, T. Nakamura, et al. Resolution of the curse of dimensionality in single-cell RNA sequencing data analysis, *Life Science Alliance*, 2022.
+- Imoto, Y., Nakamura, T., *et al.* (2022).
+Resolution of the curse of dimensionality in single-cell RNA sequencing data analysis. _Life Science Alliance_, **version 0.1.2** onward.

-- Y. Imoto.
-Comprehensive Noise Reduction in Single-Cell Data with the RECODE Platform, *bioRxiv*, 2024.
+- Imoto, Y. (2024).
+Comprehensive noise reduction in single-cell data with the RECODE platform. _bioRxiv_, **version 1.0.0** onward.

-- Y. Imoto.
-Accurate highly variable gene selection using RECODE in scRNA-seq data analysis, *bioRxiv*, 2025.
+- Imoto, Y. (2025).
+Accurate highly variable gene selection using RECODE in scRNA-seq data analysis. _bioRxiv_, **version 2.0.0** onward.

 #### BibTex